Dallas Hospital Compliance and Audits

-Over the course of decades of handling healthcare audits from both sides (as defense lawyers for hospitals and as former federal prosecutors and agents in the healthcare sector), we have identified 12 compliance mistakes that are particularly high-risk for hospitals and other providers.
+Over the course of handling healthcare audits from both sides (as defense lawyers for hospitals and as former federal prosecutors and agents in the healthcare sector), we have identified 12 compliance mistakes that are particularly high-risk for hospitals and other providers.
 These mistakes are:

 - Poor Documentation

 - Mischaracterizing Employees (W-2s) and Independent Contractors (1099s)

 - Disregarding the Patient

 - Failing to Secure Legal Protections in Billing and Coding Agreements

 - Believing that Having HIPAA Policies Means compliance

 For more information on each of these common mistakes, you can read: The Top 12 Mistakes When it Comes to Healthcare Compliance.

 We Represent Dallas Hospitals in MAC, RAC, UPIC, Private Insurance, and Other Audits

 Hospital compliance audits come in many different flavors.
 On the Medicare side, fee-for-service contractors working with the Centers for Medicare and Medicaid Services (CMS) – including Medicare Administrative Contractors (MACs), Recovery Audit Contractors (RACs), and Unified Program Integrity Contractors (UPICs) – aggressively pursue recoupments since they are compensated based on the amounts of alleged overpayments they recover.
 Tricare and DOL auditors are similarly aggressive, and private health insurance companies preserve extremely broad auditing rights in their hospital contracts.